Learning general and distinctive 3D local deep descriptors for point cloud registration: Related work

-\emph{Deep learning-based two-stage methods} aim to compute descriptors by training deep neural networks to process input points that are either canonicalised with respect to their LRF or projected to some parametric spaces.
-The 3DSmoothNet approach uses the TOLDI approach to estimate the LRF of a patch and applies it to the points before processing them with a deep neural network \cite{Yang2016, Gojcic2019}.
-As 3DMatch, 3DSmoothNet builds volumetric voxel grids in order to process them with a 3D convolution neural network, however instead of assigning Truncated Distance Function values to the voxels, 3DSmoothNet computes Gaussian smoothed representations based on the coordinates of the points within the patch.
-As 3DSmoothNet, the distinctive local 3D descriptors (DIP) use the TOLDI approach to canonicalise points \cite{Poiesi2021}.
-These are then given as input to a PointNet-based deep network to produce local descriptors.
+\emph{Deep learning-based methods with LRF} aim to compute descriptors by training deep networks to process input points that are canonicalised with respect to their LRF.
+The 3DSmoothNet approach uses TOLDI's LRF to canonicalise points \cite{Yang2016, Gojcic2019}.
+As 3DMatch, 3DSmoothNet transforms points into volumetric voxel grids and processes them with a 3D convolutional network, however, instead of assigning TDF values to the voxels, 3DSmoothNet computes Gaussian smoothed representations based on the coordinates of the points within the patch.
+As 3DSmoothNet, the distinctive local 3D descriptors (DIP) use TOLDI to canonicalise points \cite{Poiesi2021} and PointNet to produce local descriptors.
 DIP uses a transformation network on the input points to improve eventual noisy canonicalisations.
-Unlike 3DSmoothNet and DIP, the local multi-view descriptors (LMVD) performs multi-view image rendering with a differentiable renderer of the points of a patch \cite{Li2020}.
+The local multi-view descriptors (LMVD) are computed through multi-viewpoint image rendering through a differentiable renderer \cite{Li2020}.
 For a point of interest, LMVD defines the LRF of the viewpoint by using the point normal and a consistent upright orientation.
-LMVD produces descriptors by extracting localised features maps from each view and by fusing them via a soft-view pooling.
+LMVD produces descriptors by extracting local features maps from each viewpoint and by aggregating them via soft-view pooling.
 Authors in \cite{Spezialetti2019} propose an unsupervised method to learn descriptors by using a Spherical CNN encoder that produces rotation-equivariant representations and a decoder that reconstructs the input points.
 Authors show how the LRF can be learnt in a end-to-end manner by exploiting the Spherical CNN output as it lives in $SO(3)$.